 JustLaser – the “best of” the laser machines.
 Thanks to the decades of experience of our team of experts, you’ll find that we as laser manufacturers have diverse, productive and, above all, profitable laser engravers, laser cutters and laser markers.
-You can use laser machines to engrave and cut materials such as wood, acrylic, glass, textiles, plastic, delrin, as well as metals such as aluminium, copper and sheet metal with greater flexibility than with conventional engraving machines.
+You can use laser machines to engrave and cut materials such as wood, acrylic, glass, textiles, plastic, delrin, as well as metals such as aluminium, copper and sheet metal or for prototyping with greater flexibility than with conventional engraving machines.

 The processes used for laser cutting – laser flame cutting, laser fusion cutting and sublimation cutting – are dependent on the material.
 For laser flame cutting, oxygen is used as a cutting gas and as an additional energy supplier, whereby combustion is generated in a specific place when the material is melted using a laser.
 For laser fusion cutting, on the other hand, metal is fused under the influence of the heat from the laser beam.
 The special thing about sublimation cutting is that the laser causes the material to be immediately vaporised without having to pass into a liquid state.
 This creates a particular fine, burr-free cut.